 In 2010, my husband John Howson and I were awarded the prestigious Gold Badge by the English Folk Dance and Song Society.
 You can read the EFDSS Gold Badge Citation here.

 A new film about folk song collector, composer and dancer George Butterworth has just been launched.
 Called “All My Life’s Buried Here” it charts Butterworth’s life and work until his death on the Somme aged just 31.
 Featuring wonderful singing and music and interviews, including yours truly, as I researched some of the collecting trips he made in East Anglia with Vaughan Williams in 1910/11.
 The film premiered to great acclaim at the British Library on 27th January and has public screenings coming up in Leicester, Diss and Lewes.
 Full details on the film’s website.
-I will be attending the Q&A session after the screenings in Diss on 27th February.
-It’s at the Corn Hall and there are two screenings: 10.30am and 7.30pm.
-Diss details here.
+I will be attending the Q&A session after the screenings in Diss Corn Hall on 27th February.

 Great news to start the new year: we have received confirmation of some grant funding from Culture Ireland, an organisation which facilitates visits by Irish performers to other countries, for our Julia Clifford memorial event I Looked East and I Looked West.
 We’re delighted to have their support, alongside other established English events such as Return to Camden and Birmingham Tradfest.
 Later in the month we heard that Stowmarket Town Council are also backing this event, so big thanks to both organisations!

 Tickets for I Looked East and I Looked West are on sale now – here’s a quick link to the section of this website about the event.

 We’re organising this event completely independently and would encourage you to buy your tickets as soon as possible, or consider making a donation, so that we can ensure it all runs according to plan.
 It’s a one-off event, so if you miss it … you miss it!